netlas-io/netlas-scripts/README.md

 **Additional arguments:**

 `-o / --output` - output format.
-The default is YAML, which can be changed to JSON ("json" argument)
+The default is YAML, which can be changed to JSON ("json" argument).

 `-k / --key` - your API key.
-The default is obtained from the corresponding variable in the script code, but you can change it (input like "--key nEwKEy")
+The default is obtained from the corresponding variable in the script code, but you can change it (input like "--key nEwKEy").

 **Output:**